skip to main content

 The technophile’s guide to SpaceX’s Starlink satellite internet

-If you need a flexible internet solution for rural areas or are just curious about low-Earth orbit (LEO) satellite constellations, let us walk you through the basics of this new development in satellite internet technology.
+If you need a flexible internet solution for rural areas or are just curious about low-Earth orbit (LEO) satellite constellations, let us walk you through the basics of this notable development in satellite internet technology.

 Starlink internet plans